 Sadly, bunchy top is now widespread on the island.
 Learn more about Bunchy Top Virus.

 Why bananas?
 Compared to many other tropical fruits, bananas are easy to grow.
 While many fruit trees (even grafted ones) may take years to produce, bananas generally produce a bunch within 2 years, then 1 or more bunches each year.
 Bananas grow so quickly that you can even see changes in the same day as new leaves unfurl!
 They typically pay for themselves with the first bunch.
 Why make hedges out of slow growing Podacarpus or Areca Palms when you can have a fast-growing edible hedge of bananas?

 Bananas love Hawaii, and have been here as long as people have.
 The first Hawaiians brought about 100 types of banana plants with them from their home islands.
 Unfortunately, the varieties they introduced are now somewhat to extremely rare.
 They are more disease-prone than many other varieties introduced in the past 230+ years.
 Help prevent the extinction of rare Hawaiian bananas by purchasing and growing them yourself!
-I sell all Hawaiian banana plants (except for A’ea’e) for half the price of my others to encourage people to grow them.
+I sold all Hawaiian banana plants (except for A’ea’e) for half the price of my others to encourage people to grow them.